Victor Rodger: Biography

 Rodger was born in Christchurch in 1969.
 Rodger's father is from the village of Iva from Savai'i island in Samoa.

 Rodger spent two years studying at Toi Whakaari, the New Zealand Drama School in Wellington graduating in 1997.
 Also in 1997, his play Cunning Stunts was performed in the Young and Hungry Festival at BATS Theatre in Wellington.

 During 2004–2005, he studied film writing at the Maurits Binger Film Institute in Amsterdam.
-He gained the Fulbright-Creative New Zealand Pacific Writers’ Residency (2006) based at the University of Hawai'i.
+He gained the Fulbright-Creative New Zealand Pacific Writers’ Residency (2006) based at the University of Hawaiʻi.
 In 2009, he was the Ursula Bethell Writer in Residence in Christchurch.

 His play Ranterstantrum (2002) was commissioned for the biennial New Zealand International Festival of the Arts.
 His play Sons was published by Huia Publishers in 2008, and My Name Is Gary Cooper was published by Playmarket in 2012, in the anthology Urbanesia: Four Pasifika Plays.
 He is also a writer and a storyliner for TV soap Shortland Street.

 He held the 2016 Robert Burns Fellowship at the University of Otago.Erotic, funny and full of machete-sharp dialogue, one of our most daring contemporary playwrights offers a new insight into the steamy side of Paradise.
 Sian Robertson, Theatreview, 2007.
 His acting roles include Stickmen (2001), Mercy Peak and a recurring role on Shortland Street as Dr. Henry Mapasua.